Support for course and module design and delivery

 - Support for evaluation – the Student Evaluation, Engagement and Research Team in SETL have a wide range of guidance and resources to help you evaluate your course(s).

 - National Student Survey (NSS) is the national survey of undergraduate students.
 Conducted annually it is commissioned by the Office for Students (OfS) and independently run by Ipsos MORI.
 Universities, Colleges and alternative providers take part in the survey.
-The NSS 2021 Marketing Tool is a useful ‘one stop shop’ resource containing all you need to brief your students who have yet not completed the NSS.
-Also check out the official NSS video, aimed at students.

 - Postgraduate Research Experience Survey (PRES) is a national online survey designed specifically for postgraduate research students.